meruyert93/Pubic-Api-List/README.md

 It is possible to search by API name and filter by category name.

 ## More Info
 The app can be further optimised and improved.
-One remark: it was necessary to use Vuex store here.
+One remark: it was not necessary to use Vuex store here.
 However, the store was used to demonstrate knowledge of using Vuex library.

 ## Project setup